-48.Under the revised IAS 19, the immediate recognition of actuarial gains and losses against the net defined benefit pension assets/liabilities reported under the previous IAS 19 could have a significant impact on the amount of the net defined benefit pension funds at its initial application.
-In cases of large amounts of unrecognised actuarial gains or losses, their immediate recognition could lead to a significant change in the amount of the defined benefit pension fund asset or liability reported in the balance sheet under the revised IAS 19.
+48.Under the revised IAS 19, the immediate recognition of actuarial gains and losses against the net defined benefit pension assets/liabilities reported under the previous IAS 19 could have a significant impact on the level of the net defined benefit pension funds when initially applied.
+Where there are large unrecognised actuarial gains or losses, immediate recognition of these gains or losses could lead to a significant change in the level of the defined benefit pension fund asset or liability reported in the balance sheet under the revised IAS 19.
 For example, a defined benefit pension fund asset under the previous IAS 19 may be reduced to a defined benefit pension fund liability under the revised IAS 19 due to the recognition of the unrecognised actuarial losses, and vice versa.
-Therefore, this part of the analysis begins with the estimation of the amount of the net defined benefit pension assets under the revised

-IAS 19 and then continues with the impact on own funds from the prudential requirement to deduct defined benefit pension assets from own funds.
+Therefore, this part of the analysis begins with an assessment of the level of the net defined benefit pension assets under the revised IAS 19 and then continues with the impact on own funds from the prudential requirement to deduct defined benefit pension assets from own funds.

-- 49.As at 31 December 2012, 21 out of 51 institutions recorded a defined benefit pension fund asset12 on the balance sheet measured in accordance with the previous IAS 1913.
-Had the revised IAS 19 been applied on that date (all unrecognised actuarial gains and losses as well as past service costs would be immediately recognised in own funds reducing the defined benefit pension fund assets in case of actuarial losses or increasing the defined benefit pension fund assets in case of actuarial gains), 16 out of 51 institutions would still report a defined benefit pension fund asset, while there would be no institution reporting a defined benefit pension liability under the previous IAS 19 that would report a defined benefit pension asset under the revised IAS 19 due to the immediate recognition of unrecognised actuarial gains.
-The estimated defined benefit pension fund asset under the revised IAS 19 would range from almost nil to EUR 2.6 billion in one case14 as at 31 December 2012.
-These defined benefit pension fund assets are subject to deduction from the own funds under the prudential requirement of the CRR. - 50.The decrease in the number of institutions reporting an asset after the application of the revised IAS 19 is attributed to the fact that six15 institutions, which were all applying deferred recognition of these actuarial losses ('corridor approach'), reported a net defined benefit asset as at 31 December 2012 under the previous IAS 19, but they had at the same time significant amounts of unrecognised actuarial losses (being larger than the reported net defined pension asset in the balance sheet).
-Under the revised IAS 19, the reported assets would be offset by the immediately recognised actuarial losses and since the losses for these institutions are greater than the assets recognised, a net liability would be actually reported in the balance sheet.
-Additionally, the own funds requirements of the institutions would decrease due to the lower amount of assets subject to capital requirements for credit risk (lower Risk Weighted Assets 'RWA'), since there would be fewer amounts of defined benefit pension assets under the revised IAS 1916. - 51.Additionally, according to the qualitative information provided by Member States17, defined benefit pension fund assets as reported in the balance sheet are not deducted from own funds in most of the EU Member States, except for seven (BE, IE, FI, MT, NO, SE and UK institutions), while in some countries (IE, UK) there is also partial deduction of deficit (defined benefit
+- 49.As at 31 December 2012, 21 out of 51 institutions recorded a defined benefit pension fund asset14 on the balance sheet measured in accordance with the previous IAS 1915.
+Had the revised IAS 19 been applied on that date (all unrecognised actuarial gains and losses as well as past service costs would be immediately recognised in own funds, reducing the defined benefit pension fund assets where there are actuarial losses or increasing the defined benefit pension fund assets where there are actuarial gains), 16 out of 51 institutions would still report a defined benefit pension fund asset, while no institution reporting a defined benefit pension liability under the previous IAS 19 would report a defined benefit pension asset under the revised IAS 19 due to the immediate recognition of unrecognised actuarial gains.
+The estimated defined benefit pension fund asset under the revised IAS 19 would range from almost nil to EUR 2.6 billion in one case16 as at 31 December 2012.
+These defined benefit pension fund assets are subject to deduction from the own funds under the prudential requirement of the CRR. - 50.The decrease in the number of institutions reporting an asset after the revised IAS 19 is applied is attributed to the fact that six17 institutions, which were all applying deferred recognition of these actuarial losses ('corridor approach'), reported a net defined benefit asset as at 31 December 2012 under the previous IAS 19, but at the same time they had significant unrecognised actuarial losses (larger than the reported net defined pension asset in the balance sheet).
+Under the revised IAS 19, the reported assets would be offset by the immediately recognised actuarial losses and, since the losses for these institutions are greater than the assets recognised, a net liability would be reported in the balance sheet.
+Additionally, the own funds requirements of the institutions would decrease due to the lower level of assets subject to capital requirements for credit risk (lower Risk Weighted Assets 'RWA'), since there would be fewer defined benefit pension assets under the revised IAS 1918. - 51.Additionally, according to the qualitative information provided by Member States19, defined benefit pension fund assets as reported in the balance sheet are not deducted from own funds in most of the EU Member States, except for seven (BE, IE, FI, MT, NO, SE and UK institutions), while in some countries (IE and UK) there is also partial deduction of deficit (defined benefit